 - The feeling of pressure in the ear that can be either intermittent or constant.

 Acoustic shock does not always result in hearing loss or deafness.
 However, any of the symptoms above can cause significant physical and emotional distress, which can lower the quality of life.

 In order to comply with both of these regulations, employers are required to put reasonable measures in place to reduce the impact of loud noises in the workplace.
-This measures may include:
+These measures may include:

-- Making sure that all equipment is well maintained to prevent high-pitched sounds typically of faulty equipment.
+- Making sure that all equipment is well maintained to prevent high-pitched sounds typically from faulty equipment.

 - Use sound absorption materials to muffle loud noises.

 - Educate employees as to the risks of loud noises and how to protect themselves.